raghiahaidari/raghiahaidari/README.md

 <div style = "height: 100%">
 <img width="35%" align="right" alt="Github" src="geek.gif" />
-I am a Data & Software Engineering student at ENSET Mohammedia, focusing on mastering the principles and practices of data management, analysis, and software development.
-My studies include a deep dive into various aspects of data engineering, software design, and system architecture.
+I am a Data & Software Engineering student at ENSET Mohammedia.
+My studies include a deep dive into various aspects of data and software engineering.
 I am constantly learning and applying new technologies and methodologies in the field.
-My skills include proficiency in programming languages like Java, Python, and SQL, as well as experience with frameworks and tools such as Spring, TensorFlow, Hadoop and Apache Spark.
+My skills include proficiency in programming languages like Java, Python, and SQL, as well as experience with frameworks and tools such as Spring, Hadoop and Apache Spark.
 </div>

 <h3 align="left">Connect with me :</h3>